 existing

-Prometheus server's URL as part of the Docker command when creating the
+variable to your Prometheus server’s URL as part of the Docker command

 PackageHub packages are tested by SUSE, but they do not come with the same level of support as the core SLES packages.
 Users should assess the suitability of these packages based on their own risk tolerance and support needs.